ember-learn/docs-whyEmber/developer-summary.md

 ## Power of Productivity
 When you install Ember (npm install ember-cli), you get the power of productivity.

-Just by running ember new my-app, here’s what you get by default:
+Just by running `ember new my-app`, here’s what you get by default:

 - Router
 - Resolver (automatically discovers modules based on a set naming convention)